akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/server-class.md

 What does the above mean and why do we need it?

 * `ActorSystem` : the context in which actors will run.
 What actors, you may wonder?
 Akka Streams uses actors under the hood, and the actor system defined in this `val` will be picked up and used by Streams.
-* `ActorMaterializer` : also Akka Streams related - it uses the materializer to allocate all the necessary resources it needs to run.
+* `ActorMaterializer` : while the ActorSystem is the host of all thread pools and live actors, an ActorMaterializer is specific to Akka Streams and is what makes them run.
+The ActorMaterializer interprets stream descriptions into executable entities which are run on actors, and this is why it requires an ActorSystem to function.

 With that defined we can move on to instantiate the server: